data-catering/data-caterer-docs/docs/use-case/blog/shift-left-data-quality.md

 6. **Improved Collaboration:**
     - Facilitate collaboration between developers, testers, and data professionals by providing a common platform for early data validation.
-    - No need to rely on seeking domain expertise or external teams for data testing.

 ## Realizing the Vision of Proactive Data Quality